Ganesh7815/namastte-web/dev-Tinder/README.md

 - logout feature
 - get the feed and  add the feed in the store
 - create the feed card and play
+- sell the all connections
+- see all the requests